SvetlanaSchmidt/informed_nlu/README.md

  - `combined_dfs`contains prepared data with determined gold labels for contradiciton types and for contradiciton/no contradiction classes

-# 3. Prepare prototypical data for evaluation with transformer models
+## 3. Prepare prototypical data for evaluation with transformer models
+To download the "real-world" contradictions data:
+    - run `download_rte.py` to download the "real-world" contradictions [3]
 To create the reduced datasets and combine them with prototypes:
     - run `prototypes_dataset_prep.py` to create combined datasets with reduced SNLI human validated prototypes, real-world contradictions and structural contradictions from BBC news [2]

 ## References: